chauff/cse1500-web-transcripts/rubric.md

 The rubric below contains example questions/tasks for each assignment as well as an overview of the requirements to achieve a pass.
 To answer the questions, students can always consult their notes and code.
 Any Brightspace uploads that did not happen before the assessment can still be executed during the assessment session.

-*The rubric is a work in progress, slight changes are possible.*

 ## Assignment 1

 ### Possible questions / tasks